nandanrao/diabetes-presentation/pres.slides.md

 We develop a novel EM algorithm tailored to our model, which is non-standard in two ways:

-1. Uses quantile regression to model evolution of the location parameters of the Laplace distribution over time.
+1. Uses mode regression to model evolution of the location parameters of the Laplace distribution over time.

 2. Semi-supervised by allowing hard-assigned labels when deemed "reliable".